A SENSORY EXPERIENCE IN THE FOOD MUSEUM

 Code Noir: A culinary exploration of the Caribbean

-This workshop will demonstrate how the worldwide exchange of goods and movement of people has influenced current-day dishes.
-We’ll be making one dish, highlighting the different cultures that intermingled within the Caribbean, the effects of colonialism which resulted in this melting pot cuisine.
+This workshop demonstrated how the worldwide exchange of goods and movement of people has influenced current-day dishes.
+Together we made one dish, highlighting the different cultures that intermingled within the Caribbean, the effects of colonialism which resulted in this melting pot cuisine.

-The workshop will focus on four periods of significance within the history of Caribbean cuisine.
-In which we’ll explore the cross-polination of ingredients, people and cultures and how it culminated into this melting pot cuisine.
+Lelani Lewis took us past four periods of significance within the history of the Caribbean cuisine.
+Together we explored the cross-polination of ingredients, people and cultures and how it culminated into this melting pot cuisine.

 WHY CODE NOIR?

 Lelani Lewis creates inspiring audience experiences with her innovative and vibrant approach to food.
 Growing up in South London with Grenadian and Irish heritage, Lelani experienced the diversity of food from a young age.
 She showcases this deep connection to culinary history from around the world in her work.

 She became obsessed with the idea of creating a mainstream platform for Caribbean food, modernising it and making it more accessible.
 With this in mind, she started Nyam, a catering company and roaming restaurant.
 Whilst on this journey she was struck with the realisation of just how unique, and diverse Caribbean cuisine was.
 It’s rich history provided inspiration for her to explore further into the cultural impact of food and how the world’s ingredients unravelled beautiful and tragic stories.
 Caribbean people take for granted the wealth of diversity in their food, looking back through history it’s clear to see that much of the cuisine is born out of adversity.